AstraZeneca names Dunoyer CFO as drug sales, profits drop

 Mark Clark of Deutsche Bank said higher operating costs suggested there would be "minor" downgrades in earnings forecasts.

-The shares fell 2 percent by 1045 GMT following news of Dunoyer's appointment and the latest weak results.
+Shares in the company fell 2.5 percent by 4.50 a.m.
+EDT following news of Dunoyer's appointment and the latest weak results.

 "Core" operating profit of $2.03 billion, which excludes certain items, generated EPS of $1.21.
 Analysts had, on average, forecast core EPS of $1.22 and sales of $6.44 billion, according to Thomson Reuters.